l00sy4/NimLoader/README.md

 # NimLoader

 A shellcode loader that injects into a process of your choice.
-It uses NTAPI for everything besides getting the PID of the process specified by the user.
+It uses NTAPI for everything besides getting the PID of the process specified by the user, for which I used `CreateToolhelp32Snapshot`.

 ### Usage